jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

 ???- info "Version"
     Created Mars 21- 2025

-The goals of this chapter is to present the requirements and design of the pipeline management tools.
+The goals of this chapter is to present the requirements, design, and validation of the pipeline management tools.

 ## Context